Jack Russell Terrier

 Unique facts and fascinating details

-• Despite their small size, they possess a 'big dog' personality and are often unaware of their physical limitations.
+- Despite their small size, they possess a 'big dog' personality and are often fearless when confronting much larger animals.

 Frequently Asked Questions